 Any Galaxy device that’s received two major software updates (Android 9 and Android 10) is currently on the fence when it comes to Android 11.

-That means popular devices like the Galaxy Note 9 and Galaxy S9 series are in danger of getting left behind on Android 10.
+That means popular devices like the Galaxy Note 9 and Galaxy S9 series are very much in danger of getting left behind on Android 10.

 Here are a few Samsung Galaxy devices that could stick around on Android 10: